jkenlooper/cookiecutter-website/{{ cookiecutter.project_slug }}/docs/deployment.md

     ```

     Verify that the new version of the website is running correctly on
-    green-{{ cookiecutter.project_slug }}/.
+    {{ cookiecutter.project_slug }}-green/.
 If everything checks out, then switch the traffic over to
     {{ cookiecutter.site_domain }}/.